 View 2016 Johns Hopkins All Children’s Hospital Community Health Needs Assessment Professionals Survey Questions and Results

 The implementation strategy is a six-part process led by Johns Hopkins All Children’s Hospital to engage key entities (schools, city government and parents), community groups and non-profits at the highest levels to measurably improve community health outcomes for the top health issues.
 Phases include:

 - Involvement : Health Symposiums

 - Sustainability : Health Groups Continue

 - Annual reporting : Annual Health Summits

-Johns Hopkins All Children’s aligns health priorities with the areas of greatest identified need and considers where the Hospital’s resources will generate the greatest impact.
+We align health priorities with the areas of greatest identified need and consider where our resources will generate the greatest impact.
 Our commitment to improving the health and well-being of our community will be demonstrated through the deliberate planning of community benefit activities.

 See pp. 42-46 of the 2016 Johns Hopkins All Children’s Hospital Community Health Needs Assessment for the Implementation Strategy.